osrg/gobgp/docs/sources/policy.md

 neighbor-set-name and neighbor-info-list as its element.
 It is necessary to specify a neighbor address in neighbor-info-list. neighbor-set-list is used as a condition.
+*Attention: an empty neighbor-set will match against ANYTHING and not invert based on the match option*

 **neighbor-set-list** has 1 element and list of sub-elements.